 What Is a Horticulture Specialist?

-Horticulture specialists use plants to create and design gardens and lush landscapes at hotels or city parks.
+Horticulture specialists use plants to create and design gardens and lush landscapes at hotels, city parks and other locations.
+They also take care of these arrangements, applying mulch, watering and trimming plants.
+This requires the use of various gardening tools and equipment.
 The following chart provides an overview of what you need to know about entering this field.

 |Education Required||Varies by employer; certificate or associate's degree at minimum; bachelor's degrees available|